rmavrichev/zabbix/README.md

 # ZABBIX COLLECTION
-A collection of Zabbix scripts and templates
+A collection of Zabbix scripts and templates.
+Based on default Zabbix templates, added some usable changes like hostname in graphs, end so on.